Good Times Burgers & Frozen Custard: History

 In 1968, Round the Corner Restaurants was started in Boulder, Colorado, and established a chain of gourmet, sit down hamburger restaurants.
 At its peak, Round the Corner had 30 restaurants in 4 states.

 In 1986, Round the Corner formed a company to develop the Good Times drive-through concept.
 By 1987 as Good Times Drive-Thru Burgers, the company opened its first location in Boulder.

 Between 1990 and 1993, Round the Corner became a subsidiary of Good Times Restaurants, Inc., and was spun off into a separate company in 1995.
-Round the Corner filed for bankruptcy in 1996, with Good Times as the only secured creditor.
+Round the Corner filed for bankruptcy in 1996 with Good Times as the only secured creditor.
 By 2000, the last remaining Round the Corner restaurant, located in Aurora, Colorado, had been sold to an independent operator.

-In 2005, Good Times began a test agreement with Taco John's to open co-branded restaurants.
+In 2004, Good Times entered into an agreement with Taco John's to experiment with opening co-branded restaurants.
+This would include performing a complete remodel on the Taco John's building located on South Greeley Highway in Taco John's home city, Cheyenne, Wyoming.

 In 2007, Good Times introduced new Bambino Burgers, slider hamburgers similar to those sold by White Castle.

-In 2013, Good Times acquired a 48-percent interest in North Carolina-based franchiser Bad Daddy's Burger Bar, described as a "full service, upscale, 'small box' restaurant concept".
+In 2013, Good Times acquired a 48-percent interest in North Carolina–based franchiser Bad Daddy's Burger Bar, described as a "full service, upscale, 'small box' restaurant concept".
 The agreement included development rights for franchise locations in the states of Colorado, Arizona, and Kansas.
 In 2015, Good Times announced it would be acquiring the remaining 52 percent of Bad Daddy's for $21 million.

+As of 2023, Good Times' home offices are located in Golden, Colorado.
+The South Greeley Hwy/Cheyenne location has also long since shifted away from being co-branded as Good Times, and the Taco John's building has even been rebuilt.
+Both the existing Wyoming Good Times locations (Gillette and Sheridan) are both still co-branded as Taco John's.

+On July 30, 2024, the company shortened its name from Good Times Burgers & Frozen Custard to simply Good Times.